-210.8 General Provisions
+210.5 General Provisions-

-A. For lots created after the adoption of this amendment no septic tank or leach field may be constructed or enlarged closer than one hundred (100) feet of any wetlands.
-(Adopted March 14, 2006).

-For lots in existence prior to March 14, 2006, no septic tank or leach field may be constructed or enlarged closer than seventy-five (75) feet to any wetland.

-- B. No bodies of water may be used to satisfy minimum lot size. - C. Areas designated as wetlands may be used to fulfill up to 25% of the minimum lot size required by town ordinances and subdivision regulations, provided that the non-wetland area is sufficient in size and configuration to adequately accommodate all required utilities such as sewage disposal and water supply, including primary and auxiliary leach field locations. - D. All land included in the Wetlands Conservation District shall be appraised for tax purposes at its full and true value in money, based on its market value as undevelopable land required to remain in open space. - E. For lots created after the adoption of this amendment no structure shall be erected within one hundred (100) feet of any wetland. - F. For lots in existence at the time of the adoption of this amendment, March 14, 2006, no structure shall be erected within seventy-five (75) feet of any wetland.
+- A. For lots created after the adoption of this amendment no septic tank or leach field may be constructed or enlarged closer than one hundred (100) feet of any wetlands.
+(Adopted March 14, 2006). - For lots in existence prior to March 14, 2006, no septic tank or leach field may be constructed or enlarged closer than seventy-five (75) feet to any wetland. - B. No part of areas designated as having very poorly drained soils, or bodies of water, may be used to satisfy minimum lot size. - C. Areas designated as having poorly drained soils may be used to fulfill up to 25% of the minimum lot size required by town ordinances and subdivision regulations, provided that the non-wetland area is sufficient in size and configuration to adequately accommodate all required utilities such as sewage disposal and water supply, including primary and auxiliary leach field locations. - D. All land included in the Wetlands Conservation District shall be appraised for tax purposes at its full and true value in money, based on its market value as undevelopable land required to remain in open space.

-210.9 Separability
+- E. For lots created after the adoption of this amendment no building shall be erected within one hundred (100) feet of any wetland. - F. For lots in existence at the time of the adoption of this amendment, March 14, 2006, no building shall be erected within seventy-five (75) feet of any wetland.

+210.6 Separability-